japerry911/blockchainexpert-course/solidity_fundamentals/notes.md

 - revert - Solidity function that when called causes a transaction to fail and the state of the contract to revert
     - used as alternative to `require` when you have complex logic
     - The revert statement does the same as the require statement and is typically used when handling complex logic.
 It doesn't evaluate a condition or return a value, however, it may include a custom error message or use a custom error object.

+### Constructors

+- constructor - called one time when the contract is deployed
+    - used to initialize values or accept initial vlaues required by the contract
+    - example:
+    ```solidity
+    contract Constructor {
+        uint256 count;

+        constructor(uint256 startingCount) {
+            count = startingCount;
+        }
+    }
+    ```

+### Self Destruct

+- self destruct - `selfdestruct` functions removes a smart contract from the blockchain and sends the balance of that contract to a provided address
+    - the selfdestruct function always passes Ethereum to the address that is passed as an argument, even if that address is a smart contract that doesn't implement fallback or receive.
+    - Calling selfdestruct immediately deletes the state held in the smart contract and makes it unusable.
+However, all transactions that were sent to the smart contract are still stored on the blockchain.